-The Department shows a reconciling net difference of \$6.2 million with the U.S. Department of the Treasury (Treasury) between the Department's financial statement records and Treasury.
+The Department shows a reconciling net difference of \$65.3 million with the U.S. Department of the Treasury (Treasury) between the Department's financial statement records and Treasury.
+This includes fiduciary activities of \$80.9 million offset by allocation transfers of \$15.6 million.
 The Department received allocation transfers as the "child."
 As "parent," the Department issued allocation transfers to other Federal Government agencies for execution on behalf of the Department.
 For additional information, refer to Note 1, Significant Accounting Policies, Section 1C.
-Additionally, Fiduciary Activities are not reported in FBWT in accordance with <a href="https://secunity.com/specifical/sp
+Additionally, Fiduciary Activities are not reported in FBWT in accordance with SFFAS No. 31, "Accounting for Fiduciary Activities."